ArunHub/Q-A/react int.md

 - when connect function props not working,then check the current component is exported as default or named one in parent component if it is named export then it  cannot connot to store to get state values

+To extend base class n use it's methods in react ....
+Scenario is integrating material with react n extending idse library

+Q. Copy render method n adopt to our template or render method
+W. Base can have private method's how will u use that
+E. Cannot change the base class implementation n declaration
+R. Then how will you override  and use its private method's
+T. Try interface is not a solution since we tell idse Lib to implement that
+Y. Try super.
+Method .
+But it also didn't work
+U. Copy those private functions and use in your class.
+It says error that same types declaration in both classes
+I. Finally we need functionality only so why not copy functionality alone n put it in different method name

+So you are integrating material Lib into idse to use its CSS classes

+Q. When you gave correct template n css classes, still some conflict will be there between material n idse
+W. So start integrating material in minimal application outside your existing project.
+E. And try the same implementation
+R. If that outside application works then you should start comparing existing with outside application
+T. Now you can find a clue what went wrong

 Interview Questions
 --
+Interview
+React hooks- use memo , use context, usecallback, usereducer Atomic design
+Disadvantage of react
+Security implementation
+Router useparams use location
+If router url is pasted in another browser then how you will authenticate Prototype proto
+How to reuse useEffect
+Own custom bind apply map filter reduce
+Experience in terms of building the code without api availability and should be able to test using mocking or using pact based testing
+Mount node
+Currying vs closures
+Webpack for performance
+Client side rendering vs server side rendering
+Object freeze
+Primitive and reference value
+JavaScript security
+When marketing visited during Garuda service, one client asked whether you have security control, good how do you secure the website completely even if ssl is there?
+During the Wells Fargo also I was asked about security authentication request custom headers Recently during incognito interview also

+How do you handle Cross site forgery in your application?
+How do you do authentication in fronted and backend?
+Jwt Do you use Cookies and web storage?
+How do you handle multiple frameworks in a application ?
+How do you select a framework for an application?
+What is complexity challenges you faced in a project ?
+Limitations of react
 **capg**

 11. How do you check error trace back happened in child from parent component itself?